composify-js/composify/packages/website/pages/docs/tutorial/nextjs.md

 ## Build document APIs

 Before Composify can do anything useful, it needs a way to save and load page documents.
-We'll create two simple endpoints with Next.js [Route Handlers](https://nextjs.org/docs/app/getting-started/route-handlers-and-middleware), storing everything in a database.json file at the root of the project.
+We'll create two simple endpoints with Next.js [Route Handlers](https://nextjs.org/docs/app/getting-started/route-handlers-and-middleware), storing everything in a database.json file at the project root.

 ### Save document